-MS in Human Resource Management Program Requirements
+Master of Science in Human Resource Management

 The Master of Science in Human Resource Management program consists of 10 three-credit courses as outlined below.
 Students are expected to take HRM 532 and HRM 533 as their first courses.
 The capstone course, HRM 595, may be taken after the completion of 24 hours of course work in the program.